-If all you want is kerberos support in smbclient then you can skip straight to Test with smbclient now.
-Creating a computer account and testing your servers is only needed if you want kerberos support for smbd and winbindd.
+If all you want is kerberos support in smbclient then you can skip straight to step 5 now.
+Step 3 is only needed if you want kerberos support for smbd and winbindd.

 8.3.
 Create the computer account

 As a user that has write permission on the Samba private directory (usually root) run: net ads join